 In general, the mode of delivery depends upon the severity of the condition of the mother and fetus.
 You may need to induce labor by oxytocin or prostaglandins or, if the condition is severe do a cesarean section or, just wait for normal vaginal delivery if contractions are about to start.

-Since prompt delivery is not indicated in pre-term premature rupture of membranes (unless contractions begin on their own), this can lead to prolonged preterm premature rupture of membranes (PPPROM).
+Since prompt delivery is not indicated in pre-term prelabor rupture of membranes (unless contractions begin on their own), this can lead to prolonged preterm prelabor rupture of membranes (PPPROM).
 PPPROM occurs when the duration of the rupture of membranes to the onset of uterine contractions exceed 18 hours.
 This can cause chorioamnionitis.
 If chorioamnionitis is present, take cervical cultures (vaginal cultures are useless since these organisms are normally present in the vagina), give broad spectrum IV antibiotics to treat the infection and do prompt delivery.

 The risks to the mother and fetus should be discussed with the mother and her family.
 Whatever management plan is devised, it should be clearly explained to the mother and her family.